CS381-2020-HC/CS381-Project/README.txt

 TError : While : do_Bool argument type error.TError : Can not find the name return in value list.
 2

-bad_3 :: Prog
-bad_3 = [
+-- This example shows error message
+-- because this language can not accept String type in Boolean conditional expressions.
+-- Instead, it only accepts Int and Double, and also some of Bool and String . bad_3 :: Prog bad_3 = [
             While (Blv_q (Val (VString "a")) (Val (VInt 0))) -- Can not compare String and Int is equal or not